javintx/the-crm-service/README.md

 ### Application parameters

+- #1: Application server.
+The application server to start with.
+By default, `Spark`.
+Other options: `SpringBoot`
-- \#1: Port value.
+- #2: Port value.
 The port where to start the application server.
 By default, `8080`.
-- \#2: Secret value.
+- #3: Secret value.
 The secret used to generate and validate JWT tokens.
 By default, `changeIt`.
-- \#3: Create admin flag.
+- #4: Create admin flag.
 Flag to create an admin user in the application start.
 By default, `true`.
+Other
+  options: `false`

 ---